Michael Capobianco

 Michael Victor Capobianco (born November 12, 1950) is an American science fiction writer.

 Capobianco wrote four novels jointly with William Barton.
 The books were published during the 1990s.
 The books address themes such as the Cold War, space travel, and space opera.

-Capobianco served as President of Science Fiction and Fantasy Writers of America (SFWA) from 1996–1998 and again from 2007-2008.
+Capobianco served as President of Science Fiction and Fantasy Writers of America (SFWA) from 1996 to 1998 and again from 2007 to 2008.
 He received the Service to SFWA Award in 2004.

 He was married to the late science fiction author, Ann C. Crispin.